 Selection of the referee

 Referees are selected and matched to the paper, according to their expertise.
+The reviewers will be selected in order not to have the same institutional affiliation as the authors.
 They will review the manuscript within 1 or 2 months.

 Referees are asked to evaluate the manuscript, detailing their comments according to the following criteria:

 - originality (in importance of the subject; choice of methodology; efficacity of argumentation; relevance of the conclusions);

 - clear results presented and how they support the conclusions;

 - appropriate ethical guidelines;